vExcess/vexcess-academy/README.md

 ## Running Locally
 Clone the repo.
 You will then need to install all the npm modules.
-VExcess Academy requires Node JS v15.8.0 or higher to run and the server can be started with `node index.js`.
+VExcess Academy requires Node JS v15.8.0 or higher to run.
+The main server can be started using `node index.js` from `/src/`.
+For the code editor to work you will also need to run the execution environment sandbox server located in `sandbox/index.js`.
+The sandbox server can be started using `node index.js` from `/sandbox/`.

-You also need to assign values to the following variables in `src/index.js` or else the server will crash: `process.env.MASTER_KEY` and `process.env.RECAPTCHA_KEY`.
+In `secrets.js` you will need to assign values to `MASTER_KEY`, `RECAPTCHA_KEY`, `key`, `cert`, `port`, `sandboxPort`, and `databaseURL`.
 `MASTER_KEY` is the encryption key used to encrypt profiles and stuff.
 `RECAPTCHA_KEY` is the key for validating the Google Recaptcha on the sign up page.
-For the code editor to work you will also need to run the execution environment sandbox server located in `sandbox/index.js`.
-You'll then need to change the URL in `src/pages/computer-programming/program.js` to use your localhost URL instead of the official one.
+`key` is the SSL key used for HTTPS encryption.
+You don't need this if you change the code to use a plain HTTP server instead.
+`cert` is the SSL certificate used for HTTPS encryption.
+You don't need this if you change the code to use a plain HTTP server instead.
+`port` is an integer specifying which port to open the server on.
+`sandboxPort` is an integer specifying which port to open the sandbox server on.
+`databaseURL` is a string containing a URL on which the MongoDB instance is running.

 ## Contributors
 [VExcess](https://github.com/vExcess) - I wrote nearly all the code